 Contact’s solution was a major redevelopment of its building.
 They wanted to create a range of new facilities including:

 - a new media lounge to involve young people in music and media production

 - a café

 - office spaces available for hire by small arts organisations

 The redeveloped building would help Contact to work with larger numbers of young people and the local community.
-It would also increase the organisation’s earned from box office, external hires and catering.
+It would also increase the organisation’s earned income from box office, external hires and catering.
 This would decrease its reliance on public funding.
 Environmental sustainability was a key element of Contact’s plans.
-Today Contact is one of the top environmentally friendly business in the north west.
+Today Contact is one of the top environmentally friendly businesses in the north west.

 We appreciated the thorough business plans that accompanied Contact’s capital project.
 They had worked hard to develop relationships with local organisations, including Manchester University and local corporate supporters.
 Contact had already applied to the Arts Council for over half the project costs and had secured a grant from a local business.
 We knew the huge difference its redeveloped facilities would make to their beneficiaries and were delighted to make an early pledge to encourage other funders to support Contact.

 Because of the Covid-19 pandemic, Contact’s plans were delayed but the redeveloped building opened in September 2021.
 We were impressed with the progress Contact had made despite the pandemic.
 And were happy to make a further grant to help the organisation reopen and re-engage audiences after Covid lockdowns.